 Blockchain is different.
 It is a "distributed ledger" everyone has a copy, and changes to the database are verified by all the users.
 This allows for multiple rapid changes to the data that is held in the ledger, without compromising the integrity of the data itself.
 Each transaction is a "block" that gets added to the chain (hence the name blockchain').
 Once a transaction is added, everyone with permission to do so can see it on their copy, and blockchain's cryptographic (encoded) audit trail means that it cannot be changed.

 Public versus private blockchains

 In its purest form (ie, bitcoin-style), a blockchain is distributed to all parties.
 This has advantages and disadvantages.
-Its main advantage is that it is truly democratic.
-Every participant has an identical copy of the ledger, which can be updated by all participants or some of them, depending on the ledger's rules.
-The main disadvantage is scalability.
-As transactions are added, the database grows.
+Its main advantage is that it is truly democratic; every participant has an identical copy of the ledger, which can be updated either by all participants or by some of them, depending on the ledger's rules.
+The main disadvantage is scalability: as transactions are added, the database grows.
 As a result, the computing power needed to add and verify transactions becomes huge.

 Another area ripe for disruption is foreign-currency exchange.
 Transferring money abroad via a bank is time-consuming and expensive.
 Peer-to-peer services are cheaper, but even they tend to use middlemen.
 BTL, a Toronto-listed blockchain firm with offices in London, has developed a blockchain-based method of transferring money directly between two parties.
 It is now working with Visa.
 Using BTL's Interbit settlement platform, Visa hopes to cut costs, time and credit risk by using blockchain and smart contracts to "automate many of the regulation and compliance requirements of domestic and international transfers".